vtalos/working-patterns-replication-package/README.md

 2. See `random_sample.py` to understand how the random sample of repositories for manual classification was generated.
 3. Observe the  classification of  the repositories in `random_repos_sample.txt` as company or volunteering projects.
 4. Run `python find_enterprise_projects.py` to find the number of repositories from our sample that is classified as enterprise or enterprise-like from a dataset about open-source enterprise software(https://zenodo.org/records/3742962).

+## Average and Standard Deviation of the age of Repositories
+1. Navigate to the `projects_maturity` directory.
+2. Run `python find_average_std.py` to find the average and the standard deviation for the repositories of the sample.

+## FreeBSD Age of Developers
+1. Navigate to the `freebsd-age` directory.
+2. Run `./freebsd-age.sh` and observe the average age for FreeBSD developers in 2007 and 2023.
 ---